aNeptuno/Netflix-Clone-Angular/README.md

 # Netflix Clone Frontend Project

 A frontend project that replicates the Netflix interface.
-Visit the deployed site [here](https://netflix-clone-adiban.netlify.app/)
+Visit the deployed site [here](https://aneptuno.github.io/Netflix-Clone-Angular/)
-This projects has only learning purposes.
+!!
+This project is solely for educational purposes.

 ## Features
 - **Angular 16.2.0**